6D Movable Metasurface (6DMM) in Downlink NOMA Transmissions: Simulation Results

 Fig.~\ref{fig4} illustrates the sum rate performance versus transmit power under different multiple access schemes of NOMA, OMA and SDMA as well as metasurfaces.
 As transmit power increases, all schemes exhibit an improved rate due to enhanced signal strength.
 The proposed 6DMM-NOMA consistently achieves the highest rate across all cases, leveraging both spatial adaptability and the power-domain multiplexing of NOMA.
 Comparably, 6DMM-SDMA performs a moderate rate without the benefit of interference cancellation.
 Meanwhile, 6DMM-OMA shows the lowest sum rate as it underutilizes available resources.
 For the RIS-based benchmarks, a rate performance degradation is clearly observed compared to 6DMM structure, owning to the limited reconfigurability of movable metasurface and elements.
 RIS-NOMA outperforms RIS-SDMA and RIS-OMA, yet falls below 6DMM counterparts due to the limited degree of freedom of conventional fixed RIS.
+Moreover, we additionally consider the interference $\omega \cdot \sum_{j > k, j \in \mathcal{K}} |\mathbf{g}_k \mathbf{w}_j|^2$ in SINR to quantify the imperfect SIC, where $\omega$ means the imperfection level.
+We can observe that the rate is declined with higher $\omega$ values in NOMA case due to the existence of residual strong user interferences.
+Note that the benefit of 6DMM-NOMA under imperfect SIC approaches that of RIS-NOMA when $\omega=0.3$ which indicates the importance of SIC mechanism.